asanchez75/europeana_shapes/shapes-def/doc/external/README.md

 This section explains the main design choices:

-- **One shapes file per class:** A shapes ontology was created for each class in order to split the complete shapes definition for EDM into smaller and manageable files.
+- **One shapes file per EDM class:** A shapes ontology was created for each class in order to split the complete shapes definition for EDM into smaller and manageable files.
 Each file corresponds to a sub-ontology which is linked (using the *owl:imports* property) to through the main ontology file defined in [EDM.ttl](../../src/main/resources/etc/edm/shapes/external/EDM.ttl).